What to Expect

 Exploring patterns that may be contributing

-If therapy is appropriate, we may also discuss whether traditional talk therapy or EMDR may be helpful.
+If therapy is appropriate, we may also discuss whether EMDR or a more traditional approach makes sense.

-There is no pressure to disclose everything immediately.
-We move at a pace that supports safety and clarity.
+There is no pressure to share everything at once.
+We move at a pace that supports clarity and stability.

 Ongoing Work